OGBlackDiamond/OGBlackDiamond/README.md

 Feel free to check out some of my projects:
+* [T.A.C.O.S.](https://github.com/UNR-Aerospace-Club/T.A.C.O.S) - Total Avionics Control and Operations System.
+The custom hardware and software used for our AIO modular avionics solution.
 * [FYRE2025](https://github.com/FYRE5480/FYRE2025) - The robot code for FRC team FYRE 5480 - I contribute heavily to this code base, including almost all of the template it was built on, [Hot-Wheels](https://github.com/FYRE5480/Hot-Wheels).
 * [turtle-overhaul](https://github.com/OGBlackDiamond/turtle-overhaul) - A websocktet interface to control computercraft turtles autonomously
 * [Photon](https://github.com/OGBlackDiamond/photon) A raytracer graphics engine written in C++ using OpenGL.